Skip to main content

 Program Overview

 Students in the Family Nurse Practitioner program are prepared to manage patients in the outpatient healthcare setting from birth to old age.
-This is a 46-credit program that includes 650 clinical hours.
+This is a 46-credit program that includes 650 clinical hours and will increase to 750 clinical hours for students admitted in fall 2024 and after.

 Nurse Practitioner Family Care Track